anthonyjj89/cline-mcp-tools/README.md

 6. **Schema serialization issues**: If tools appear in the list but don't work when called, check that Zod schemas are being properly converted to JSON Schema format.

+7. **MCP method naming issues**: If you encounter "Method not found" errors, check the method names in your MCP requests.
+The server may be expecting different method names than what you're using.

 ## Technical Details

 The server is implemented as a Node.js application using the Model Context Protocol (MCP).
 It reads conversation data from the VS Code chats directory and provides tools for accessing and searching this data.